GJQu/GJQu.github.io/_posts/2024-10-01-from-medical-charts.md

 ---
 layout: post
 title: "From Medical Charts to Economic Markets"
 date: 2024-10-01 09:00:36 +0100
-categories: [School]
+categories: school
-tags: [Graduate School, Economics, Data Science]  # Tags for spec
-author: Gavin Qu  # Name of the author
-layout: single  # Layout option, "single" is commonly used for posts
-header:
-  image: "/assets/images/medical-chart-header.webp"  # Path to the header image
-  image_description: "" # custom alt tag for screen readers
-  caption: ""  # Optional caption for the header image
-toc: false  # Enable a table of contents on the page
-published: true  # If false, the post won't be published but will be drafted
+tags: graduate-school economics data-science
+thumbnail: assets/img/medical-chart-header.webp
+description: Using K-means clustering on UKHLS health data to identify three distinct health trajectory types and their impact on labor market outcomes, gender disparities, and educational attainment.
+giscus_comments: false
+related_posts: true
 ---
 I want to start this post by thanking those who supported me and kept me sane throughout this journey of economic research and data science, especially my advisor, Dr. David Zentler-Munro, at the University of Essex.